 - 4.5.1 Apply a-c input power to the Inverter drive system.
 Inverter "POWER ON" indicator illuminates. - 4.5.2 Verify that the "Speed Control" is fully counterclockwise.
-Press Inverter "START" push-button; Inverter "ON" indicator illuminates (if supplied). - 4.5.3 Using a hand tachometer or a frequency indicator, slowly increase the speed control until the drive is operating at 90% of base frequency. - 4.5.4 With a VOM measuring the output voltage to the motor, adjust the "Volts/hz" potentiometer on the a-c regulator card so that the rectified average voltage is 77% of the rated RMS motor voltage.
-(Read approximately 200VAC for 230V motor or 400VAC for 460V motor). - 4.5.5 To adjust the system for smooth motor starting and reversing the "Min Freq" potentiometer on the a-c regulator card is provided.
-This adjustment will set the minimum operating frequency. - 4.5.6 With clamp on ammeter attached to motor output terminals T1, T2 and T3 and the drive running at base speed, verify that readings are approximately equal.
+Press Inverter "START" pushbutton; Inverter "ON" indicator illuminates (if supplied). - 4.5.3 Using a hand tachometer or a frequency indicator, slowly increase the speed control until the drive is operating at 90% of base frequency. - 4.5.4 With a VOM measuring the output voltage to the motor, adjust the "Volts/hz" potentiometer on the a-c regulator card so that the rectified average voltage is 85% of the rated RMS motor voltage.
+(Read approximately 200 VAC for 230V motor.) - 4.5.5 To adjust the system for smooth motor starting and reversing the "Min Freq" potentiometer on the a-c regulator card is provided.
+Below the minimum frequency setting only voltage is reduced. - 4.5.6 With clamp on ammeter attached to motor output terminals T1, T2 and T3 and the drive running at base speed, verify that readings are approximately equal.